KaiPereira/Cheetah-MX4-Mini/README.md

 ## Credits

 Thanks so much to @Fisheiyy and for the folks on Reddit for reviewing and helping me with the board, without them, this board probably would have never worked or come to fruition!
-Thanks also to Hackclub. specifically @qcoral and @acornitum for running [Highway](https://highway.hackclub.com/)!
+Thanks also to Hackclub, specifically @qcoral and @acornitum for running [Highway](https://highway.hackclub.com/) which sponsored the board!

 ## License
 <img width="210" height="109" alt="oshw_facts(1)" src="https://github.com/user-attachments/assets/41c699e6-cadf-4830-b463-d354738823bd" />